>

 Both noises would be easier to hear from outside the car.
 Try having someone gently rev the car's engine - in neutral - whilst you hear from the outside.

 Worried a noise in your vehicle may be a sign of something serious?
-Use Bumper to find your local garage and pay for repairs in manageable monthly instalments, at no extra cost.
+Use Bumper to find your local garage and pay for repairs in manageable monthly instalments, at no extra cost with a car repair loan.

 Related Posts